NEW ENGLAND COAST: Historic Charms & Coastal Wonders

 • The city brims with coastal scenery, city living, and small-town charm.

-• If time permits, visit the pictorial Cape Elizabeth Lighthouse. <Learn more>
+• If time permits, visit the picturesque Portland Head Lighthouse located inside Fort Williams Park in Cape Elizabeth. <Learn more>

 • Overnight: Portland